decretist/Dissertation/Drafts/overflow.md

 need to find a way to reduce the number of dimensions.
 This is where the technique of principal component analysis, or PCA, becomes useful.

+---

+### Burrows

+Thus far, I've focused on Burrows's Delta.
+In the spirit of *de mortuis nihil nisi bonum*, I have not been critical of the recently (18 December 2019) deceased Burrows.
+Burrows was not a statistician as, e.g., Mosteller and Wallace were.
+It is unclear to me how much mathematical learning he had.
+Burrows was an English professor who was interested in Restoration-era poetry.
+He had a toolkit, Microsoft Excel, that he was comfortable using, and he used the tools that he found in that toolkit, such as mean and standard deviation.
+He was not overly concerned as to whether his technique was mathematically or statistically justified.

+---

+### De Doctrina Christiana (Milton)

+The manuscript of *De Doctrina Christiana* was discovered in November 1823 by Robert Lemon the elder, Deputy Keeper of His Majesty's State Papers in a 'press' (cupboard) in the Old State Paper Office in the Middle Treasury Gallery in Whitehall.[^m1] The manuscript was attributed by Lemon to Milton.[^m2] The discovery and attribution of the manuscript generated enough public interest that Home Secretary Robert Peel was asked, and answered, questions about the printing arrangements in the House of Commons in March 1824 [@campbell_milton_2007, 1, 5].
+The attribution was challenged by William Hunter in 1991.
+[@campbell_milton_2007, 1]

+[^m1]: For attempts to attribute authorship of *De Doctrina Christiana* using stylometry, see: @campbell_provenance_1997; @rumrich_stylometry_2002;
+and @campbell_milton_2007.

+[^m2]: On what grounds?

+---

+### Zipf

+Zipf's theories of language proceeded from wider assumptions: that human language had evolved to take advantage the large but not unlimited (considerable but finite) resources the human brain dedicated to language processing and that the word distribution (which Zipf saw as universal across all languages) was a necessary adaptation to use those computational resources as efficiently as possible.

+---

 [^a]: As of 10 February 2020, there is a bug in the `pstdev()` function in the standard Python 3 statistics library such that the optional